MoonPoet/xaprb-src/content/blog/2006/so-you-think-your-code-is-in-version-control.md

 ### Introduction

 Everyone knows version control is indespensable.
-I put everything into version control -- even my [GnuCash](http://www.gnucash.org/) file is in version control.
+I put everything into version control---even my [GnuCash](http://www.gnucash.org/) file is in version control.
 So is my poetry (you're in luck: this is a technical blog, so I won't post any of it).
 And definitely all my code, right?

 Well, no. Like many people, some little snippets of code escape my notice.
 I don't think of it as something that has to be in version control.
 This is really dangerous.
 The most recent time I noticed some code eluding my version control fanaticism was in the comments on [my post on re-licensing my JavaScript snippets](/blog/2006/06/19/xaprb-scripts-relicensed/).
 I realized that I'd developed these scripts at odd times, over SSH connections to servers I didn't own, e-mailing myself the latest versions to save it... but never putting it in version control.
 I felt dumb.